Carlos Reyes-Manzo: Poetry

 Oranges in Times of Moon was published in 2006, and later that year Reyes-Manzo participated in the Sidaja International Festival of Poetry in Trieste.
-He was Amnesty International's inaugural poet-in-residence from 2011-2012 during its 50th anniversary year.
+He was Amnesty International's inaugural poet-in-residence from 2011 to 2012 during its 50th anniversary year.
 During the residency he participated in Poetry and the State, an evening of poetry at Amnesty International's Human Rights Action Centre organized by Poet in the City and Modern Poetry in Translation.
 In November 2012 he was appointed as the first poet-in-residence at Buglife.

 Birkbeck, University of London

-Appointed first Ben Pimlott Writer-in-Residence in 2014, Reyes-Manzo is currently Associate Research Fellow at the Department of Politics, Birkbeck, University of London where he graduated with a Master's degree in Global Politics in 2013.
+Appointed first Ben Pimlott Writer-in-Residence in 2014, Reyes-Manzo is currently Associate Research Fellow at the Department of Politics, Birkbeck, University of London where he graduated with a master's degree in Global Politics in 2013.

 The exhibition Dwellings at the Peltz Gallery in Birkbeck's School of Arts in 2015 focused on housing as a fundamental human right, and the effects of inadequate living conditions on the social development of individuals, families and communities.